Barry Trotz: Washington Capitals (2014–2018)

 Despite the Predators inviting Trotz to work in their hockey operations department, he wanted to keep coaching.
 Eventually the Washington Capitals, the same team that gave Trotz his first opportunities in professional hockey, hired him on May 26, 2014.

 On February 28, 2017, Trotz recorded his 700th win with a 4–1 victory over the New York Rangers, and became the sixth NHL coach to reach 700 wins.

-In the 2018 Stanley Cup playoffs, the Capitals trailed in each of their playoff series matchups, which started by losing the first two games of the First Round to Columbus before Washington won the next four, including a victory in Columbus for the deciding game.
-They faced the defending champion Pittsburgh Penguins in the Semifinals and reached a 2–2 series tie with one win and one loss at home and on the road, before seizing the upper hand with a critical 6–3 victory at home for Game 5 and finally finishing them off 2–1 in overtime at Pittsburgh in Game 6 on a goal by Evgeny Kuznetsov to advance to the Conference Finals.
-It was both their first Conference Finals appearance since 1998 and the first time Trotz had advanced past the second round as a coach.
+In the 2018 Stanley Cup playoffs, the Capitals trailed in each of their playoff series matchups, which started by losing the first two games of the first round to Columbus before Washington won the next four, including a victory in Columbus for the deciding game.
+They faced the defending champion Pittsburgh Penguins in the second round and reached a 2–2 series tie with one win and one loss at home and on the road, before seizing the upper hand with a critical 6–3 victory at home for game five and finally finishing them off 2–1 in overtime at Pittsburgh in game six on a goal by Evgeny Kuznetsov to advance to the conference finals.
+It was both their first conference finals appearance since 1998 and the first time Trotz had advanced past the second round as a coach.
 The Capitals faced the Tampa Bay Lightning and won the first two games before three straight losses (two at home) had Washington face elimination.
-They then won Game 6 and Game 7 with shutout performances (including winning Game 7 in Tampa) to overcome a 3–2 series deficit for the first time in franchise history after a Game 5 loss and reach the Stanley Cup Finals for the first time since 1998.
-In the Stanley Cup Finals, they met the Vegas Golden Knights, an expansion team that won 51 games.
-The Capitals lost Game 1 6–4 in Vegas but rebounded with the efforts of Braden Holtby in preserving a late 3–2 lead to win Game 2.
-Trotz and the Capitals rolled to routs in Game 3 and 4 to set up a potential clinching Game 5 (hosted in Las Vegas), the first in Capitals history.
-On June 7, the Capitals won a tight Game 5 by a score of 4–3, with the final goal scored by Lars Eller, to clinch the Stanley Cup for the Capitals, with this being the first title for Trotz as head coach after 19 seasons, the longest such wait in NHL history.
+They then won game six and game seven with shutout performances (including winning game seven in Tampa) to overcome a 3–2 series deficit for the first time in franchise history after a game five loss and reach the Stanley Cup Final for the first time since 1998.
+In the 2018 Cup Final, they met the Vegas Golden Knights, an expansion team that won 51 games.
+The Capitals lost game one 6–4 in Vegas but rebounded with the efforts of Braden Holtby in preserving a late 3–2 lead to win game two.
+Trotz and the Capitals rolled to routs in games three and four to set up a potential clinching game five (hosted at Vegas), the first in Capitals' history.
+On June 7, the Capitals won a tight game five by a score of 4–3, with the final goal scored by Lars Eller, to clinch the Stanley Cup for the Capitals, with this being the first title for Trotz as head coach after 19 seasons, the longest such wait in NHL history.
 On June 18, 2018, Trotz resigned from the Capitals as their head coach due to a contract dispute.